 I’m convinced that turkeys are the music lovers of the wildlife world.
 I’ve seen jakes scratch and spin like deejays on a turntable.
 I’ve watched hens launch themselves into each other like they were in the mosh pit of a punk rock concert.
 And I’ve seen toms saunter into setups like they were throwing the doors open at a honkytonk, knockout the closest jake, and then two-step with the cutest hen in the bunch.
 That’s exactly what happened one late afternoon last spring.

-It was Ladies’ Night in the back pasture, and my decoy was being invited by a group of gossiping hens to powder her nose in the ladies’ room.
+It was Ladies’ Night in the back pasture and my decoy was being invited by a group of gossiping hens to powder her nose in the ladies’ room.
 With all their chatter, it didn’t take long before a young jake sidled up trying to get friendly with the new girl.
-He trotted out every pick–up line he knew, but before he could seal the deal a drumming so loud it sounded like the idle of a diesel engine rumbled through the woods.
+He trotted out every pick–up line he knew but before he could seal the deal, a drumming so loud it sounded like the idle of a diesel engine rumbled through the woods.

 Needless to say, when that tom cut in, that jake cut out.
 The newcomer spun my decoy around the dance floor, strutting and sashaying the whole time, singing at the top of his lungs.
 Eventually, the hens found their way back from the ladies’ room and the dance floor filled up again.
-They were all wallflowers, though, because this tom only had eyes for one girl – the pretty little plastic one wrapped up in his wings.
+They were nothing more than wallflowers, though, because this tom only had eyes for one girl – the pretty little plastic one wrapped up in his wings.

-The two of them two-stepped right up until the moment a lonesome coyote hollered out last call, and as the tom attempted to convince my decoy to let him drive her home, I pulled the plug on the jukebox.
+The two of them two-stepped right up until the moment a lonesome coyote hollered out last call, and as the tom tried to convince my decoy to let him drive her home, I pulled the plug on the jukebox.
 Everybody cleared out pretty quickly then.
 Well, everybody except for that tom.
 That tough old country-and-western bird is now singing the blues.